lizziebarnum/lizziebarnum/README.md

 ## Difficulties
 I faced a number of difficulties while conducting this project:
 - Setting up BeautifulSoup.
 I had never used this tool before so it took me a while to get used to it.
 - Dealing with different formats.
-It took me a while to figure out how I could parse different tables that had different columns and formats
+It took me a while to figure out how I could parse different tables that had different columns and didn't line up exactly.